Terai Plains of Nepal

 1. Land Use Change & Soil Carbon

-We examine how land-use decisions shape food security, biodiversity and climate outcomes.
-Our work explores land-sparing and land-sharing strategies, soil carbon dynamics, biogeochemical processes and the mitigation potential of agriculture, forestry and land-use change.
-We focus on climate resilience, tenure security, rural–urban transitions and human–wildlife interactions in agricultural landscapes.
+We study how land-use decisions shape food security, water availability, biodiversity and climate outcomes.
+Our research explores land-sparing and land-sharing strategies, transitional landscapes, yield volatility, rural–urban migration, finite land availability, and human–wildlife interactions in agricultural systems.
+We model land-use intensity, landscape configuration, biogeochemical cycles, hydrological processes, soil carbon dynamics, and the mitigation potential of agriculture, forestry and land-use change.

 1. Integrated Water Management